The Procurement Card Document is system-generated (document initiator displays the name of the cardholder) for each Procurement Card transaction.

 4. Sales and Use Tax

-If the vendor Point of Sale (POS) system does not feed the tax information to the PCDO document, the PCDO processor should enter it in the Vendor-Charged Sales Tax field.
+If the vendor Point of Sale (POS) system does not feed the tax information to the PCDO document in the Sales Tax Amount field, then the PCDO processor should enter it in the Vendor-Charged Sales Tax field.
 If the purchase was tax-exempt, the appropriate box should be checked, and a reason selected for the tax exemption.
 There is also a Use Tax Exempt checkbox in the Accounting Lines section of the PCDO document to identify a specific accounting line (such as one entered for an associated freight cost) that should not be subject to Use tax.
 Please see the Procurement Card Tax Page for more information.

 Ensuring that the Sales tax options are correctly set on the PCDO document will keep the system from incorrectly accruing Use tax.